sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 **Commit** \> Close the window \> Press the **Push** arrow button (in green)

-At this stage, you can close two Commit/Push windows.
+At this stage, you can close two remaining Commit/Push windows.

 Finally, to verify in github repo online, press refresh button.